top of page

 seeking justice for them"

-They have been broadcast on the CBC, The History Channel, TVO, Vision TV, SCN and Knowledge Network in Canada.
-On the BBC, ITV and Channel 4 in England, and on the Discovery Channel and A&E in the United States.
-They have also been broadcast in many countries around the world.
+These films been broadcast by the CBC, CTV, TVO, Vision TV, and Knowledge in Canada; by the BBC, ITV and Channel 4 in England; and on the Discovery Channel and A&E in the U.S.

 In addition to international television broadcasts, all of the documentaries have reached wide audiences through educational distributor Bullfrog in the United States and is also being distributed around the world by Amnesty International and The Coalition for an International Criminal Court.